TriCG and TriMR: Two Iterative Methods for Symmetric Quasi-Definite Systems: Implementation and numerical experiments

-In a second set of experiments, we run all four methods on discretized and stabilized Stokes equations generated by the MATLAB package IFISS, version 3.6, of \cite{ifiss}.
-Whenever the discrete velocity and pressure belong to finite-element spaces that do not satisfy the \textit{inf-sup}, or Ladyzhenskaya-Babuška-Brezzi (LBB), stability conditions \citep{boffi-brezzi-fortin-2013}, a nonzero and positive semi-definite stabilization term $N$ is inserted in the bottom block of~\eqref{eq:sqd}.
-It is the case with the unstable 2D finite-element pairs $Q_1$-$P_0$ and $Q_1$-$Q_1$, which we use on two test problems from IFISS.
+In a second set of experiments, we run all six methods on discretized and stabilized Stokes equations generated by the MATLAB package IFISS, version~\(3.6\), of \cite{ifiss}.
+Whenever the discrete velocity and pressure belong to finite-element spaces that do not satisfy the \textit{inf-sup}, or Ladyzhenskaya-Babuška-Brezzi (LBB), stability conditions \citep{boffi-brezzi-fortin-2013}, a nonzero and negative semi-definite stabilization term $-N$ is inserted in the bottom block of~\eqref{eq:saddle_point}.
+It is the case with the unstable 2D finite-element pairs $Q_1$-$P_0$ and $Q_1$-$Q_1$, which we use on a test problem from IFISS.
 In order to obtain an SQD system, we add $10^{-5}I$ to $N$.
 For this set of problems, $M$ and $N$ are not identity operators, and each algorithm stops as soon as $\|r_k\|_{H^{-1}} \leq \varepsilon_a + \|(b,c)\|_{H^{-1}} \varepsilon_r$ with the same tolerances as above.

-\Cref{fig:channel_domain1,fig:channel_domain2,fig:colliding_flow1,fig:colliding_flow2} report residual histories. \TriCG and \TriMR reach the prescribed tolerance before \SYMMLQ and \MINRES with around 25\% fewer iteration.
+\Cref{fig:channel_domain1,fig:channel_domain2} report residual histories. \TriCG and \TriMR reach the prescribed tolerance before \SYMMLQ and \MINRES with around 25\% fewer iteration.
 These results suggest that \TriCG and \TriMR may be of interest to solve other PDEs whose discretization leads to~\eqref{eq:sqd}, such as the Reissner-Mindlin plate model in linear elasticity \citep{braess-2007}.